 She wrote this in response to an article I wrote about how a Barrie real estate agent led their client astray with bad advice about home staging.

-Funny that this article should appear just after a presentation I made at a local Real Estate office.
+Funny that this article should appear just after a presentation I made at a Real Estate office.
 One of the examples I used was a vacant home that had been listed for 4 months before the home sellers called me to stage it.
 It sold 1 week after staging – through another real estate agent in that same office.
 And all it took was a 3-hour consultation!

-I used this example because the home seller had asked the agent about doing additional fix ups and staging.
-The agent told them to do a few minor things – no need to do more than that – no need for home staging.
+I used this example because the seller had asked the agent about doing additional fix ups and decorating to sell.
+The Realtor told them to do only a few minor things.
+And, no need for home staging.

 The group of agents I was speaking with would have loved it if their clients had asked about home staging.
-They felt their biggest hurdle is getting their home sellers to embrace the idea of home staging.
+They felt their biggest hurdle is getting their home sellers to embrace the idea of it.

 Their manager even encouraged all the agents to offer a 2-hour consultation, and to either pay up front, or to reimburse at closing.

-He felt strongly that by selling faster they would easily make back my home staging fee.
+He felt strongly that by selling faster they would easily make back my fee.
 I was thrilled and encouraged.
 I had worked with a pair of agents from this office before.

-But I did not know that the manager was such a strong proponent of home staging.
+Before the presentation, I didn’t know the manager was such a strong proponent of staging.

-My goal in this workshop was to help these Realtors “sell” their clients on the need to showcase their homes – through education, analogies and examples.
-Also, to let home sellers know that staging is another one of their marketing tools used to sell homes quickly and for top dollar.
+My goal was to help these Realtors “sell” their clients on the need to showcase their homes— through education, analogies and examples.
+Also, to let home sellers know that staging is another one of their marketing tools to sell homes quickly and for top dollar.

 I encouraged them to spoon-feed staging to their clients at every meeting.
-Similarly, I feel that agents will become more and more comfortable with the idea of home staging the more we – as home stagers – educate the agents.
+Similarly, agents will become more comfortable with the idea of home staging the more we – as home stagers – educate the agents.

-Most of these agents been receiving my home staging newsletter for over a year now.
-Each month I include a short feature written specifically for them.
-I also include an article written for their sellers.
-My blog contains this content along with other educational tools.
+Most of these agents been receiving my newsletter for over a year.
+Each month I include a short feature, written specifically for Realtors.
+Plus another written for their sellers.

-I’m not surprised at Margaret’s experience with the agent, but wanted to offer these words of encouragement, that the tide may be shifting.
-Slowly, and in the right direction.”
+I’m not surprised at Margaret’s experience with the agent, and wanted to offer these words of encouragement, that the tide is shifting in the right direction.”

-It’s been a joy watching Susan’s home staging business grow over the years.
-I’ve also got to know her through our coaching calls together and her active participation in Staging Diva Dialog.
+It’s been a joy watching Susan’s business grow over the years.
+I’ve also got to know her through our coaching calls and her active participation in Staging Diva Dialog.

-I spent several months researching training courses before formally starting my home staging business.
-I was confident in my ability to stage as I had successfully staged and decorated several homes for friends and family.
-(I believe that you either know how to stage or you don’t.)
+Before starting my home staging business, I was confident in my ability to stage because of staging and decorating homes for friends and family.

-I almost took a very expensive course, from a high-profile provider of training, but thought better of it.
+Researching home staging courses, I almost took a very expensive program from a high-profile provider, but thought better of it.
 What could I really learn from that course that I hadn’t already learned from the web, TV, books, and personal experience?
 What I really needed to learn was how to run a profitable home staging business.
 That’s when I searched for business training and found Staging Diva.

 Debra Gould has a simple, logical, and effective business model.
-Right from my very first paying job, I had all the information that I needed to succeed.
+Right from my very first paying job, I had all the information needed to succeed.
 I came across as a seasoned and experienced pro.
-I have used this business model for over 5 years with great success.
+I’ve used this business model for over 5 years with great success.

-I would recommend this education highly for new home stagers.
-It is also a great formula for seasoned stagers that might not be getting the most out of their current business model.
-The course was worth every penny I paid – and ironically, half the price of the first course I contemplated.
-Without a strong business model, I would have made many costly and frustrating mistakes.”
+I recommend this education highly for new home stagers.
+It’s also a great formula for seasoned stagers who aren’t getting the most out of their current business model.
+The Staging Diva Program is worth every penny.
+Ironically, it’s half the price of the first course I contemplated.
+Without the strong business model Debra teaches, I would have made many costly and frustrating mistakes.”

-It’s more than just business training, it’s a road map, a business model.
-If you follow the plan I believe it will lead you down the path to success.”
+Staging Diva is more than just business training.
+It’s a road map, a business model.
+If you follow the plan, it will lead you down the path to success.”